eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 Ansible Structure
 -----------------
-We implemented a Role in Ansible that contains the whole proccess of installation and configuration of Nagios and it's integration with some plugins.
+We implemented a Role in Ansible that contains the whole process of installation and configuration of Nagios and it's integration with some plugins.

 .. literalinclude:: src/tasks/main.yml
    :language: bash